 The mission of the Primary Care Ultrasound Fellowship is to develop physicians in the specialties of internal medicine, family medicine and pediatrics who have the expertise to use ultrasound at the point-of-care in outpatient and inpatient settings, who can conduct research in ultrasound applications in primary care and can educate medical students, residents and practicing physicians.

-To achieve these goals, the fellowship offers the following:
+The fellowship offers the following:

-- State of the art facilities and equipment
+- State-of-the-art facilities and equipment

-- Valuable support from the USC SOM Ultrasound Institute, the primary care departments and the hospital
+- Valuable support from the USCSOM Ultrasound Institute, the primary care departments and the hospital

 - Nationally recognized leaders in ultrasound in medical education